1. Home

 Make packages available

-The first step is to create a directory under /var/www/html/ that contains the packages you want to make available.
+The first step is to create a directory under /var/www/html/ which contains the packages you want to make available.
 This will use the existing head node web server to provide the files.
 For example, create /var/www/html/repos:

 # mkdir /var/www/html/repos